nadiamariduena/mongo-28-dci/record-app/README.md

 //  usersControllers.js
 exports.addUser = async (req, res, next) => {
   try {
+    // here we create a new user: new User(req.body);
+    // and for each one of them we save it:  await user.save();

     const user = new User(req.body);
     const data = await user.save(); //save() will save it to the database